Feeling Festive at Berlin’s Christmas Markets

 Enjoy the Advent market at the Domäne Dahlem

-Although it’s located on the outskirts of the city, this is a truly unique opportunity for the entire family.
+Although it’s located on the outskirts of the city, the Domäne Dahlem Advent market offers a unique experience worth travelling for, and is definitely one of the top Berlin Christmas markets.
 The Domäne Dahlem is a country estate and museum, a quiet place in the otherwise busy capital.
 The site, on which land has been cultivated for over 800 years, has a working farm and museum with exciting exhibitions and hands-on learning opportunities.
 For each weekend of advent this rural setting is turned into a fun-filled Christmas market.
-Here you’ll find regional, organic produce, varied event programmes, such as the horse-drawn carriage rides, and craft stations for children.
+Here you’ll find regionally grown, organic produce, along with a varied event programme, including horse-drawn carriage rides and craft stations for children.

-Every Friday and Saturday, starting from November 29th until December 21st, the weekly farmers market at “Markthalle IX” is turned into a haven of wintery treats and handmade gifts.
-Set amongst the beautiful iron-beamed ceiling of a 19th century covered market, Merry Markthalle is both delightful and curious, all at the same time.
-This is the place for foodies - wander along rows of piping hot delicacies from all over the world, then treat yourself to a glass of natural or mulled wine.
+Every Friday and Saturday, starting 29 November until 21 December, the weekly farmers market at Markthalle IX is turned into a haven of yuletide cheer, packed with tempting treats and handmade gifts.
+Set amongst the beautiful iron-beamed ceiling of a 19th-century covered market, Merry Markthalle is both delightful and curious, all at the same time.
+This is the place for foodies - wander along rows of festive delicacies from all over the world, then treat yourself to a glass of natural or mulled wine.

 Get festive at the Christmas market at Charlottenburg Palace